tcsvn/pyadlml/docs/index.rst

 =============================================

 .. warning::
-   Project is under heavy development.
-Things are going to change and break.
-I am currently in the process of writing the documentation.
-So take everything written here with a huge grain of salt because it is subject to change and may be wrong.
+   As this project is still under active development, please note that the information presented here is subject to change and should be approached with caution.

-Activities of Daily living (ADLs) e.g cooking, working, sleeping and device readings are recorded by smart home inhabitants.
-The objective is to predict inhabitants activities using device readings.
-Pyadlml offers an easy way to fetch, visualize and preprocess common datasets
+Activities of Daily living (ADLs) such as eating, working, sleeping and Smart Home device readings are recorded by inhabitants.
+Predicting resident activities based on the device event-stream allows for a range of applications, including automation, action recommendation and abnormal activity detection in the context of assisted living for elderly inhabitants.
+Pyadlml offers an easy way to fetch, visualize and preprocess common datasets.

 - Development: https://github.com/tcsvn/pyadlml
 - Documentation: https://pyadlml.readthedocs.io/